Milind-Blaze/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a third year PhD student at UIUC working with [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu/).
-I am currently interested in the the design of deployable solutions that use multiple paths, each  with startkly different properties, in wide area and wireless networks to improve application performance.
+I am a PhD student at UIUC working with [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu/).
+I am currently interested in the the design of deployable solutions that use multiple paths, each  with starkly different properties, in wide area and wireless networks to improve application performance.
+I am generally interested in protocol and algorithm design across the network stack.

 Previously, I worked on decentralizing wireless technology.
 I obtained my B.Tech in Electrical Engineering from IIT Madras where I worked with [Prof. Radhakrishna Ganti](http://www.ee.iitm.ac.in/~rganti/) at the [Indigenous 5G Testbed](http://www.ee.iitm.ac.in/5g/) and continue to maintain an active interest in 5G technology.